-Parker's Picks — Northern Bush Honeysuckle
+Parker's Picks — Butterfly Weed

 Read MoreNorthern bush honeysuckle (diervilla lonicera) is a hardy Western New York deciduous shrub that typically reaches heights of 3 to 4 feet with a similar spread.